An authentic culinary experience in Medicine Hat.

-But the event goes beyond the two week celebration.
-The process doesn’t end with the event.
+But, Savour the Southeast goes beyond the two week celebration.
 Farmers still farm, ranchers still ranch, growers still grow, producers still produce, and local owners continue to partner with them year-round.
-Zucchini Market Blossom and Cafe has been a champion in Medicine Hat for creating wholesome recipes with fresh ingredients.

 "Over half the menu in the summer has ingredients that come from people's gardens, greenhouses, and right off the fields — we know how lucky we are here in Medicine Hat.
 I really do love feeding people; I like making food people like, and that's really how we create the menu.
 We take that direction from our customers, and I would say people are happy,” says Kristine Dalzell, owner of Zucchini Blossom Market & Cafe.